1. Help Center Home

 In this article:

-The core conversion tracking setup on the MGID side
+Core conversion tracking setup on MGID side

-The conversion tracking setup on the third-party side
+Conversion tracking setup on the third-party side

 Additional settings required by your chosen tracking method